Cemu0/EMCRM/README.md

 - IAM roles and policies for secure access
 - CloudWatch log group for logging
 - Secrets Manager for storing sensitive information
+- Route 53 record for custom domain name (if required)